shayan6/appointment-admin/README.md

 ## Description

-The Appointment System is a web application designed to manage and schedule appointments efficiently.
+The Appointment System is a web application designed to manage and schedule the customisable appointments efficiently.
 It provides a user-friendly interface for both administrators and clients, allowing them to interact with the system seamlessly.

 ## Features